-There aren’t much documents needed and the necessary ones are the flight itinerary, OHP QR Code and RT-PCR Test.
+There aren’t many documents needed and the necessary ones are the flight itinerary, OHP QR Code, and RT-PCR Test.

 Here are the requirements.
-I am not vaccinated by the way but everything went perfectly smooth.
+I am not vaccinated by the way but everything went perfectly smoothly.

 Must be taken within 72 hours prior to departure from the country of origin.

 Of course.
-This is the most convenient way to enter in our country.
+This is the most convenient way to enter our country.

 Letter of Guarantee

 For seafarers, this document is necessary and is checked in every port prior to disembarkation.
 The ship’s agent or the company normally prepares this.